EU Entry / Exit Scheme (EES)

 Can I register my biometric data before travel?

-Not yet—but the EU is working on it.
-We’ll let you know as
+- Not yet, but the EU is working on it.
+We’ll let you know if or when this becomes available.

 Which countries are part of EES?